 • Barley

-The main function of gluten is to provide viscosity, Cohesivity, elasticity and water absorption.
+The main function of gluten is to provide viscosity, cohesivity, elasticity and water absorption.
 The gluten-rich flours are used in bread making, pasta, meat, ice creams and dressings.

 A reaction caused by the immune system to a particular food containing wheat, rye or barley is known as an allergy.
 Allergy to wheat, rye and barley is different from not tolerating gluten.